raeoxfordhebron/raeoxfordhebron/README.md

 - Python
 - SQL

+I'm currently learning
+- SQL

+Ask me about: How well an English degree pairs with a career in Software Engineering!

 <!--
 **raeoxfordhebron/raeoxfordhebron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.